Elastigirl: Powers and abilities

 As Elastigirl, Helen's primary superpower is superhuman elasticity, which allows her to stretch and reshape her body into various sizes, lengths, and forms, while manipulating her own density and durability.
 She can mold her arms into arcs, curves, zigzags, and loop-the-loops.
 These abilities also extend to shapeshifting, which she uses to change her form into various shapes including speedboats, parachutes, and slingshots.

 The reported extent of her abilities has varied across sources, with some such as the National Supers Agency (NSA) in The Incredibles stating she can stretch up to 100 feet (30 m) in length and compress herself to 1 millimeter thin.
 However, Syndrome's Operation Kronos database states she can stretch up to 300 feet (91 m).
-She has demonstrated some feats mimicking invulnerability and strength, such as leaping 80 feet (24 m), subduing stronger adversaries, and carrying heavy objects such as an RV.
+She has demonstrated some feats mimicking invulnerability and strength, such as leaping 80 feet (24 m), subduing physically stronger adversaries, and carrying heavy objects such as an RV.
+According to a paper published in the University of Leicester Open Journals, researchers examined the feasibility of Elastigirl stopping the runaway train in Incredibles 2 by stretching into the form of a parachute.
+They estimated that she would have needed to stretch to a diameter of approximately 20 ft (6.16 m) at a train speed of 150 mph, or 13 ft (3.90 m) at the maximum maglev speed of 375 mph.
 However, she is still susceptible to pain and discomfort, and Edna confirms she can injure herself if she stretches beyond her limit.
 The further she stretches, the less physically strong she becomes.
 One of her known weaknesses is exposure to sub-freezing temperatures.
 In Incredibles 2, Evelyn imprisons her in a refrigerated room, warning her that attempting to stretch in such conditions could cause her to "break".
 Bob Odenkirk, who voices Winston in Incredibles 2, described her as arguably "the most powerful character in the movie".
 Her powers are also shown to have practical applications "to meet the daily challenges of modern motherhood".